 To fix this, we can run these MS-DOS commands to set up environment variables for that session only.

 set PATH=%PATH%;C:\Program Files\Java\jdk1.8.0_261\bin

-This alternative configuration for Oracle JDK8 is useful when we want to switch between different JDKs easily.
-In fact, we don’t need an installer.
-We could download a zip format distribution, if available, and just extract the binaries somewhere.
+This alternative configuration for Oracle JDK8 is handy when we want to switch between different JDKs easily.
+We don’t need an installer.
+We could download a zip format distribution, if available, and extract the binaries somewhere.